 In September of 2017, the couple received a call from Charlotte’s mom, Tracy, that she was being induced.
 “We drove up to Ann Arbor, Michigan and held Charlotte’s hand in the delivery room as Izzy was born,” Joel said.
 Over the next few days, the two families spent quality time together with Izzy before leaving the hospital.
 After Izzy was born, the dads were required to spend a week in Michigan while the initial adoption paperwork was filed.

 “Choice Network was there for all of us, Charlotte included, each step of the journey,” said Joel.
-After bringing Izzy back to Ohio, the adoption process required a few home visits from the Choice Network before things were finalized with the courts.
+After bringing Izzy back to Ohio, the adoption process required a few home visits from the Just Choice before things were finalized with the courts.
 The dads described the home visits — often a source of stress for adoptive parents unfamiliar with what they involved — as a “fun experience as we shared our new parent stories with our case manager.”

 These days, the dads and Izzy, now three years old, spend their time like any other young family.
 “We spend lots of time at the Columbus Zoo, feeding the giraffes, and petting the goats in the barnyard area,” said Craig — the dads say she is a big help to Craig in the kitchen, and is loving her swim lessons with Joel in local lakes.
 “The Center Of Science and Industry in Columbus is also a favorite destination and houses a great dinosaur exhibition, Izzy’s favorite!”
 Craig said.